Shaji Ul Mulk, Background, Business Interests, Videos - Pindula, Local Knowledge

 |Mulk Holdings

 Shaji Ul Mulk is the Founder and Chairman of Mulk Holdings, a multinational group of companies with diversified business interests in manufacturing metal.
-He is the seventh most powerful Indian in the GCC.
+He is the seventh most powerful Indian in the Gulf Cooperation Council (GCC).
 A keen cricket promoter and the only Indian member on the Emirates Cricket Board.
-He has been linked with possible investments in Harare in real estate, hotels and sports facilities to be known as Zim Cyber City in Mt Hampden and also exploring same investments in Victoria Falls.[1]
+He has been linked with possible investments in Harare in real estate, hotels and sports facilities to be known as Zim Cyber City in Mount Hampden and also exploring same investments in Victoria Falls.[1]

 Background